 Where necessary, reports should be translated into the relevant language or medium, taking account of the language and any sensory or learning difficulties of the child/parents.

 The reports should be shared with the parents and the child (if old enough) before the conference, in the same way as described for social workers.

-Such reports should also be made available to the Independent Conference Chair, at least one working day prior to the conference.
+Such reports should also be made available to the CP Chair, at least 1 working day prior to the conference.

 Where agency representatives are unable to attend the conference, they must ensure that their report is made available to the conference, preferably in writing, through the Child Protection Case Conference Administrator, and that a colleague attends in their place.

-The reports will be attached to, or summarised within the Record of Conference, for circulation.
+Where appropriate, the reports will be attached to, Conference documentation, for circulation.